niallkennedy/angellist/readme.txt

 = 1.1 =

 * Display up to three people with confirmed involvement in the company.
 Preference given to founders.
+* Defer image loading until page is visible and a visitor has scrolled to the AngelList content.
-* Display startup market tag
+* Display startup market tag.
-* Display startup headquarters location
+* Display startup headquarters location.
 * Ping AngelList when a post mentioning a company is first published.
 Adds a press mention to the AngelList company page for supported publishers.

 = 1.0 =